Jump the navigation

 Minor Requirements

 If you have not submitted a ‘Declaration of Minor’ form already and plan to pursue a minor, please submit the form at your earliest convenience.
 Check this year’s catalog for requirements for any minor you choose to pursue and complete a form for each.
 You must obtain the signed approval of the chair of the appropriate department for each minor you plan to complete.
 As with the major, any course substitutions will require an accompanying written request with the department chair's signature on the minor form.
-Courses applied to your major cannot be also applied to your minor.
-Likewise, courses used for one minor cannot apply to another minor.
+Courses applied to your major cannot be also applied to your minor and courses used for one minor cannot apply to another minor unless specifically approved.

 Honors in Major Study